odys-z/antson/README.md

 If you are comfort with MS .net webservice framework, you are not supprised with this idea.

-# Why no Stream mode?
+# Why no Stream Mode?

 Antson provid only output stream writing API, and deserializing json string, no input stream mode is supported.